VlachosGroup/LigninGraphs/docs/source/user/installation.rst

 -----------------
 Anaconda is the recommended method to install Python for scientific applications.
 It is supported on Linux, Windows and Mac OS X.
 `Download Anaconda here`_.
-Note that LigninGraphs runs on Python 3.7 and above.
+Note that NEXTorch runs on Python 3.7 and above.

 Installing LigninGraphs using pip